last update 20 March 2013

 5x grt grandparents - Robert Procter jnr was ch July 1730 in St Mary Staindrop, married Elizabeth Hall in (Old) Brignall in May 1758, and later seems to have moved up to Rokeby, as three or four of their children were christened there in the 1760s.
 Robert and Elizabeth were buried in St Mary Barnard Castle in April 1799 (69) (him) and December 1805 (her).
 Their headstone has not survived.
 Robert's burial record states that he was a farmer.

-We have also obtained a copy of Joseph's will.
+We also have a photo of Joseph Procter's will.

 LINK TO MAP OF JOSEPH PROCTER'S BARNARD CASTLE